backstage/backstage/plugins/auth-backend/api-report.md

 // Warning: (ae-missing-release-tag) "OAuthResponse" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type OAuthResponse = Omit< AuthResponse<OAuthProviderInfo>,
+export type OAuthResponse = {
-  'backstageIdentity'
+  profile: ProfileInfo;
-> & {
+  providerInfo: OAuthProviderInfo;
-  backstageIdentity?: Omit<BackstageIdentityResponse, 'identity'>;
+  backstageIdentity?: BackstageSignInResult;
 };

 // Warning: (ae-missing-release-tag) "OAuthResult" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)